-It’s a great book to use as a springboard and create fun Christmas activities centered around woodland animals for kids/grandkids.
+It’s a great book to use as a springboard and create fun Christmas activities centered around woodland animals with your kids/grandkids.

-Here are 7 fun Christmas activities to choose from.
-Begin by reading The Berenstain Bears’ Christmas Tree
+Here are 8 fun Christmas activities to choose from.
+Start your Christmas adventure by reading The Berenstain Bears’ Christmas Tree

-Here is a fun Christmas activity: create toilet paper roll Christmas trees with woodland animals peeking through the branches—just like the book.
-Process art activities teach fine motor development, sequencing, and self-control.
+Here is a fun Christmas activity: create toilet paper roll Christmas trees with woodland animals peeking through the branches—just like in the book.
+This activity teaches fine motor development, sequencing, and bilateral coordination.